High Calorie Foods For Hiking

 Lightweight food is a good starting point, but weight isn’t the only factor.

-Build your meals around lightweight staples like dehydrated carbohydrates, then boost them with calorie-dense foods rich in fat and protein for longer-lasting trail fuel.
+Build your meals around lightweight staples like dehydrated carbohydrates, then boost them with calorie-dense foods rich in fat and protein for longer-lasting fuel.

 Here’s how to shave the grams so you’ve got room to carry those higher-energy items: